 15. Blockly

-Developed by Google, Blockly provides a user-friendly environment where kids can create programs by stacking visual blocks that represent code commands.
-It's an ideal starting point for beginners as it eliminates the need for syntax memorization and focuses on the fundamental building blocks of programming.
+Developed by Google, Blockly provides a user-friendly environment where kids can create programs by stacking visual blocks that represent code commands to make games and animated stories.
+It's an ideal starting point for beginners (recommended for middle school and above) as - similar to many platforms we've shared - it eliminates the need for syntax memorization, and focuses on the fundamental building blocks of programming.

-Blockly offers a set of educational Blockly Games where kids can learn coding through interactive and engaging activities.
+Blockly offers a set of educational Blockly Games where kids can learn coding through interactive and engaging activities, which is a nice starting point.
 These games cover various coding concepts and progressively increase in complexity.

 The Best Way for Kids and Teens to Learn Coding